darrenschwarz/TableValuedTest.Spike/README.md

 # TableValuedTest.Spike
 A simple proposed implementation for our bulk search story.
+If we can agree on this aspect of the implementation, we can clearly dilineate the work.
+Lefkos and I can then concentrate on the front end through to stored procedure call.

 ===========================================
 Setup